 Secondly, augmented reality incorporated in your e-commerce store allows personalizing the shopping experience for your shop visitors.
 If you sell clothes, customers will get the opportunity to visualize how one or other item will look on them instead of viewing soulless pictures that may be confusing.

 And finally, augmented reality e-commerce introduces an element of the game and thus increases customer engagement.
 Your customers will be amused with such shopping when they can interact with a product, and “play” with its options – they will most likely spend more time on your website and maybe buy something else.

 Search in e-commerce stores has evolved from the simplest to the most complex, smart, with elements of artificial intelligence.
 If consumers cannot find a product they are looking for on your website immediately, they will most likely go to your competitors.
 Smart search solves this problem and, furthermore, allows e-commerce businesses to understand their customers, get insights into customer needs & shopping habits and adjust their strategies based on this information.

-What really stands out is a voice search, which is steadily gaining popularity in e-commerce.
-According to a recent study, voice shopping market is expected to reach impressive $40 billion by 2022.
+What really stands out is voice search, which is steadily gaining popularity in e-commerce.
+According to a recent study, the voice shopping market is expected to reach an impressive $40 billion by 2022.

 Smart Search and Voice Search

 Today about 20% of all search queries account for voice searches.
 That is not surprising: many consumers prefer to save their time and delegate shopping tasks to virtual assistants like Alexa, Amazon’s Echo, or Google Home.

 According to Consumer Research Intelligence Partners, customers who utilize Amazon for online shopping spend approximately $1,700 each year, which is 66% more than the annual spending of regular Amazon users.

 Voice commands allow consumers to make purchases without distracting from work and other important matters.
 Thus, you might want to consider voice search implementation for your e-commerce store.